Vuferen/CGP-Mini-Project/README.md

 ![Water Depth Code](https://github.com/Vuferen/CGP-Mini-Project/blob/master/Water%20Depth%20Code.png "Water Depth Code")

-Note: The shader also contains a second pass to handle the underside of the water
+Note: The shader also contains a second pass to handle the underside of the water.

 ## Setup
 1. Clone or download the repository